pcwerk/jurassic/README.md

 Both of these are formidable tool sets and both of are freely available.

-What doing analysis on any systems, it's important to ensure that actions do not negatively affect the system in review.
+When doing an analysis on any systems, it's important to ensure that actions do not negatively affect the system in review.
 While this is a noble goal, it's not always a realistic goal.
 To deconflict who/how in the aftermath, we recommend using the [script](http://www.computerhope.com/unix/uscript.htm) command.

 ## Capture System Artifacts